ld4l-labs/bibliotek-o/README.md

 ## News

 * **2017-07-06** Release of Version 1.1.0
-* bibliotek-o remains frozen at Version 1.1.0 until further notice.
+* **2017-07-14** bibliotek-o remains frozen at Version 1.1.0 until further notice.
+* **2023-11-01** Archiving this repository and discontinuing the <http://bibliotek-o.org/> website.
+There has been no further work on this ontology since 2017.
+Subsequent LD4P project work has focused on the BIBFRAME ontology.

 ## Repository contents